AssafBarNatan/SP500-clustering/README.md

 ## Future Iterations & Extensions

-The clusters we obtain can be used as the starting point of a trading strategy similar to 'pairs trading' (see e.g. (add links)).
+The clusters we obtain can be used as the starting point of a trading strategy similar to 'pairs trading'
+(see [this paper](http://stat.wharton.upenn.edu/~steele/Courses/434/434Context/PairsTrading/PairsTradingQFin05.pdf) for more details).

 In pairs trading, the idea is to find pairs of tickers that behave similarly.
 When the prices of the tickers behave in opposite ways - i.e. one of the tickers goes up in value,